-I'm a self-motivated web developer with design experience building on ten years working in the web industry and my earlier university achievements in multimedia technology study.
+I'm a front-end developer with design experience building on ten years working in the web industry and my earlier university achievements in multimedia technology study.

 My aim is to make the web a better place for all, with particular focus on inclusive design that caters for all types of disability.
 I look to work with people and organisations that align with this ambition and value the importance of having a great user experience in the web.

 I greatly value communication and wellbeing in teams and continually look for ways these can be improved: for instance, when a team member is working remotely or has just joined the organisation, and needs to be supported.
 I recognise and appreciate that we may all have different ways of communicating ideas, opinions and feedback which presents both challenges and opportunities when working in a team.

 When I’m approaching a project I prioritise making it accessible to all.
 It matters most to me that anyone with one or multiple impairments, situational, temporary or permanent, can use the website without hindrance or frustration.
 I look to achieve this through adherence to well constructed semantic code, WCAG 2.1 Standards compliance and extensive user testing, conversation and feedback.

 Beyond the office